-Storing an Ion-Selective Electrode
+Storing the Ion-Selective Electrode

-Proper care and storage are important for optimal longevity of your Potassium ISE
+Proper care and storage are important for optimal longevity of your Ammonium ISE.

-- Long-term storage of the ISE (longer than 24 hours): Moisten the sponge in the bottom of the long-term storage bottle with distilled water.
-When you finish using the ISE, rinse it off with distilled water and blot it dry with a tissue.
-Loosen the lid of the bottle and insert the ISE.
-Note: The tip of the ISE should NOT be touching the sponge.
-Check to be sure the reference mark is inside, rather than outside the bottle or under the grommet.
+• Long-term storage of the ISE (longer than 24 hours): Moisten the sponge in the bottom of the long-term storage bottle with distilled water.
+When you finish using the ISE, rinse it off with distilled water and blot it dry with a paper towel.
+Loosen the lid of the long-term storage bottle and insert the ISE.
+Note: The tip of the ISE should NOT touch the sponge.
+Also, make sure the white reference mark is inside the bottle.
 Tighten the lid.
-This keeps the electrode in a humid environment, which prevents the reference junctions from completely drying out. - Short-term, wet storage (less than 24 hours): Fill the short-term soaking bottle 3/4 full with High Standard.
+This will keep the electrode in a humid environment, which prevents the reference junctions from completely drying out.

+• Short-term wet storage (less than 24 hours): Fill the Short-Term ISE Soaking bottle 3/4 full with High Standard.
 Loosen the cap, insert the electrode into the bottle, and tighten.